 Looking to replace the outdoor chair cushion covers on your outdoor patio, porch or deck seating?
 Outdoor furniture cushion covers can take a beating from the weather and every few years can use a refresh.
 Here are 5+ DIY Ideas that will show you how to make new covers for them, some of them don’t even require sewing.

-Also, if you want more cushion cover ideas, at the end of this post, I am listing some of my early cushion cover posts that I did here on the blog.
-All of them step-by-step that will show you how easy it is to make new covers for those faded, time-worn, covered in bird droppings, outdoor chair cushions!
+In this post I am sharing my step-by-step tutorials that will show you how easy it is to make new covers for those faded, time-worn, covered in bird droppings, outdoor chair cushions!

 Even if your outdoor chair cushions are in good shape like mine are, covering them using any of my easy techniques will give you options to change the color and pattern for special occasions or just on a whim.

 I found this fabric at JoAnn Fabrics.
 I waited to buy it until I had a 40% off coupon.
 It is indoor/outdoor fabric that is easy to clean and maintain.

 I made these outdoor chair cushion covers the same way I made the covers for the cushions on my DIY slipcovered sofa that I used to have in my living room.

 The back cushions are simply big pillows that I made really simple covers for using one long length of fabric.

 How to Make Outdoor Chair Cushion Covers